Understanding the Basics

 After you lay shower tile, preventing grout discoloration and staining is crucial for maintaining a fresh and pristine look in your tiled shower.
 One of the most effective strategies is grouting with a pre-sealed grout.

-If you’ve installed a regular sanded or non-sanded grout, you’ll need to seal the grout lines right after installation (after the grout fully cures).
+If you've installed a regular sanded or non-sanded grout, you'll need to seal the grout lines right after installation (after the grout fully cures).
 Grout sealers create a protective barrier, repelling moisture and stains.
-I always use one of these two grout sealers (both are fantastic): Stonetech Bulletproof or Drytreat Stain Proof.
+I always use one of these two grout sealers (both are fantastic): Stonetech Bulletproof sealer or Drytreat Stainproof sealer (Ad: Three text links above are Amazon affiliate links.
+See affiliate disclosure page for details).

 Additionally, employing a gentle touch during cleaning is essential (using the method in the Cleaning section above).
 Harsh chemicals like bleach, and abrasive cleaners, can strip away the grout sealer and actually stain and/or erode the grout, leading to more discoloration and damage.